States Demand Refunds For Unemployment Money Paid In Error

 "It was just — [my] jaw dropped," he said of seeing the notice.
 "Literally, I think my mouth opened up pretty wide.
 My eyes got a little watery.
 I might have made a shrieking sound."

 In New Hampshire, more than 10,000 people who collected unemployment during the pandemic have received similar notices.
-Colorado, Pennsylvania, and Ohio have also begun sending out overpayment letters, according to The Wall Street Journal.
+Colorado, Pennsylvania and Ohio have also begun sending out overpayment letters, according to The Wall Street Journal.

 Unemployment benefit overpayments happen for a variety of reasons.
 People may apply for programs they believe they are qualified for but later are ruled ineligible, or applicants make good-faith mistakes filling out the complicated forms.

-"Maybe they don't have the specific earnings statements they need at the time, or maybe they're limited English proficient, and they are trying to navigate an online application that is in English," said Ray Burke, a lawyer with New Hampshire Legal Aid.
+"Maybe they don't have the specific earnings statements they need at the time, or maybe they're limited English proficient, and they are trying to navigate an online application that is in English," said Ray Burke, a lawyer with New Hampshire Legal Assistance.

 State unemployment offices are under the gun to process applications quickly, never more so than during the pandemic.